Worth It? 15 Cruise Drink Package Questions & Answers to Know

 Lineup of drinks on Norwegian

 No matter what type of alcohol you like, you can get it with a drink package.
-Certain high-end brands, however, may no be included unless booking a higher-tier package.
+Certain high-end brands, however, may not be included unless booking a higher-tier package.

 Do I Have to Buy a Drink Package?

 Absolutely not.
 Drink packages are completely optional.
 In fact, most people simply pay for each individual drink.
-When you do that, you'll be charged each time you get a beverage and don't forget the extra gratuity -- usually around 18% -- that's tacked on.
+When you do that, you'll be charged each time you get a beverage.
+Don't forget the extra gratuity -- usually around 18% -- that's tacked on.

 Just know that if you buy the package, you can't change your mind later and get your money back.
 So be absolutely sure you want it before you purchase.